apalermo01/knowledge-base/math/algebra/Notes - Solving Quadratic Equations.md

 where the vertex of the parabola is $(h, k)$

-Note: I like to link up this act of adding and subtracting $(\frac{b}{2})^2$ to multilpying and dividing by the same number when manipulating fractions - both are examples of doing essentially nothing to make manipulating the expression easier.
+Note: I like to link up this act of adding and subtracting $(\frac{b}{2})^2$ to multiplying and dividing by the same number when manipulating fractions - both are examples of doing essentially nothing to make manipulating the expression easier.